The Slim Shady LP: Lyrical themes

 "Guilty Conscience" is a concept song featuring Dr. Dre.
 The song focuses on a series of characters who are faced with various situations, while Dr. Dre and Eminem serve as the "angel" and "devil" sides of the characters' conscience, respectively.
 The song draws inspiration from a scene in the 1978 comedy film National Lampoon's Animal House, in which a man takes advice from an angel and devil on his shoulder while considering raping an unconscious girl at a party.
 In the film, he ends up deciding not to go through with the rape, but in "Guilty Conscience", the outcome is unclear.
 On "My Fault", Eminem tells the story of a girl who overdoses on psychedelic mushrooms at a rave. "'97 Bonnie & Clyde" features Eminem convincing his infant daughter to assist him in disposing of his wife's corpse.
 It is an epilogue to the song "Kim", although "'97 Bonnie & Clyde" was released first.
-Eminem wrote the song at a time in which he felt that Kim was stopping him from seeing his daughter.
-Stephen Thomas Erlewine of Allmusic explained that "There have been more violent songs in rap, but few more disturbing, and it's not because of what it describes, it's how he describes it -- how the perfectly modulated phrasing enhances the horror and black humor of his words."
+Eminem wrote the song at a time in which he felt that Kim Scott was stopping him from seeing his daughter.
+Reviewer Stephen Thomas Erlewine of AllMusic explained that "There have been more violent songs in rap, but few more disturbing, and it's not because of what it describes, it's how he describes it -- how the perfectly modulated phrasing enhances the horror and black humor of his words."
 On the song "Brain Damage", Eminem discusses his childhood experiences with bullies at school, particularly recalling a traumatic incident where he sustained a serious concussion after he was severely beaten by a bully.